How to Clean Granite Countertops without Damage

 Supreme Surface highly recommends the second method: using ioSeal Protectants.
 Using ioSeal is a much easier and more pleasant process than using penetrating sealers, and it can be done simultaneously while cleaning.

-ioSeal Protectants defend your surface from staining, UV-fading, mineral deposits, and more, making granite maintenance a significantly easier process.
+ioSeal Protectants defend your surface from staining, UV-fading, mineral deposits, and more, making granite maintenance easier.

 In conclusion, make sure that you only use pH-neutral cleaners on your granite countertops, and that you properly maintain and protect your surface with the two steps we mentioned above.
 For resistant messes such as mineral deposits, refer to a scum and mineral deposit remover for granite, and for abrasive damage, give our phone line a call for step-by-step instructions.
 These resources should keep your surface clean, healthy, and beautiful for years to come.
 For any questions, contact our phone line.
 Happy Cleaning!